 Hostwinds' unmanaged VPS packages allow you to take complete charge of your workspace.
 You can choose from a range of distros, including CentOS, Ubuntu, openSUSE, Debian and Fedora.
 You can tweak and set up the operating system however you like, as well as configure your own backup scheme, and more.

 That said, remember that unmanaged packages bring responsibilities, too.
 If there's a missing update or some mystery software issue, you'll be the person tasked with fixing the problem.
 But that shouldn't be too intimidating for Linux users, and many elements of Hostwinds' packages remain simple and easy-to-use (you get site management via cPanel, automated WordPress and other installs via Softaculous, one-click Nextcloud install, and so on).

-The unmanaged range runs from $4.49 monthly to $296 – currently there is a much bigger 53% discount on managed packages, and 10% off for unmanaged.
+The unmanaged range runs from $4.99 monthly to $328.99.
 There's no long-term contract required, so you can try the service for as little as a month to see if it works for you, which is obviously very handy.

 Part of the appeal of Linux hosting should be the level of control you get over your working environment, but this doesn't happen with every provider.
 Often you're presented with a standard base environment – typically CentOS and cPanel – with no ability to choose anything else.

 Liquid Web has been providing quality VPS and dedicated hosting packages for years, and one reason for this success could be the level of flexibility on offer.
 Whatever you're after, the company gives you in-depth low-level control over your server specifications.